TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Benchmark_Suite/Readme.md

 **MLCAD2023_PublicBenchmakrSuiteDesignSpecifications.xlsx:** Describes the design and netlist specifications

 **design.lib**:  Corrected version of design.lib.
+Please use this version for all of the designs in the benchmark suite.

-Please use this for all of the designs in the benchmark suite.
+**design.scl**:  Corrected version of design.scl.
+Please use this version for all of the designs in the benchmark suite.